TheBlackSquidward/Destiny-2-API-Wrapper/README.md

 ## Overview

-This is the repostitory that holds the code for a custom discord that utilizes the Bungie API to provide real time information and statistics about all things Destiny 2.
+This is the repository that holds the code for a custom discord bot that utilizes the Bungie API to provide real time information and statistics about all things Destiny 2.

 #### Features